 1. Install new pickups.
 This method is most common, but also the most expensive.

 2. Change the coil configuration of the built in pickups.
 This is possible with nearly all humbucking pickups.
 Normally, both coils are switched in series.
-Switching them in parallel cuts the inductance to a quarter of the initial value, so the resonant frequency (all other factors being equal) will be twice as high.
+Switching them in parallel cuts the inductance to a quarter of the initial value, so the resonant frequency (all other factors including the guitar cable being equal) will be twice as high.
 Using only one of the coils halves the inductance, so the resonant frequency will increase by the factor of the square root of 2 (approximately 1.4).
 In both cases, the sound will have more treble than before.
 Many humbucking pickups have four output wires - two for each coil - so different coil combinations can be tried without having to open the pickup.
 Some single coil pickups have a coil tap to provide a similar flexibility.

 3. Change the external load.
 This method is inexpensive but can be very effective.
 With only a little expense for electronic components, the sound can be shaped within wide limits.
 Standard tone controls lower the resonant frequency by connecting a capacitor in parallel with the pickup (usually through a variable resistor to give some control over how much the capacitor affects the pickup).
 Therefore, one way to change the sound is to replace the standard tone control potentiometer with a rotary switch that connects different capacitors across the pickup (a recommended range is 470 pF to 10 nF).
-This will give you much more sound variation than a standard tone control (Fig. 5).
+This will give you much more sound variation than a standard tone control (Fig. 8).

-Fig. 5.
+Fig. 8.
 Changing the frequency response with

-different external capacitors parallel to a pickup
+different external capacitors parallel to a pickup coil

-These rotary switches are commercially available now, handmade by the author, embedded in epoxy resin (Fig. 6).
+These rotary switches are commercially available now, handmade by the author, embedded in epoxy resin (Fig. 9).

-Fig. 6.
+Fig. 9.
 Rotary switch with a selection of different capacitors, embedded in epoxy resin

 Also, adding an internal buffer amplifier can isolate the pickup from some of the loading effects of cable capacitance, thus giving a brighter sound with higher resonance frequency and higher peak.